vdhulst/idavie_docs/docs/source/gui.rst

                style="width:50%;height:auto;">

 1) Activate additive brush mode.
 This allows the user to add to the mask by painting with the primary controller.
 The value of the mask is set to the current Source ID that will be indicated at the top of the menu.
-2) Activate subtractive brush or "eraser" mode.
+2) Activate subtractive brush or **eraser** mode.
 This allows the user to subtract from the mask by painting with the primary controller.
 The value of the mask is set to 0 in this mode.
 3) Increase the brush size by increasing the voxel number of the brush head.
 This can also be done by moving the thumbstick of the primary controller up.
 4) Decrease the brush size by increasing the voxel number of the brush head.
 This can also be done by moving the thumbstick of the primary controller down.
 5) Reset the brush size by setting the brush head to a single voxel.